 The Audit and Risk (ARC), Finance and Performance (F&P), People (PEO) and Quality and Effectiveness (QEC) Committees are established as governance committees of the Board of Directors.
-The committees' primary role in respect of risk management is to seek assurance on behalf of the board that internal control and risk management systems are sufficiently robust to ensure delivery of organisational objectives.
-Where there are significant concerns or gaps in assurance or control, the committees escalate these to the Board.
+The committees' primary role in respect of risk management is to seek assurance on behalf of the board that internal control and risk management systems are sufficiently robust to ensure delivery of organisational objectives and strategies.
+Where there are significant concerns or gaps in assurance or control, the committees escalate these to the Board of Directors.

-Each committee owns relevant risks on the board assurance framework and corporate risk register.
+Each committee owns relevant risks on the board assurance framework and Trust Risk Register (15+).
 The committees review both documents at each of their meetings.
-The ARC also monitors the integrity of the financial statements of the Trust, while the QEC monitors clinical governance standards.
+The ARC has ultimate oversight of the Board Committees role in risk management and also monitors the integrity of the financial statements of the Trust, while the QEC monitors clinical governance standards.